 If you’re seeking high-quality cannabis education–which will definitely give you an edge over the competition–Green Flower Media is the best option.
 All of their cannabis programs are 100% online, so you can elevate your marijuana knowledge from anywhere and at any time.
 They utilize a network of over 700 leading experts in cannabis medicine, business, cultivation, retail, compliance, and more, to produce best-in-class content.
 Having cannabis education on your resume–even if you’re in the process of completing a program–can make a difference.
-For example, if you’re on the path to become a cannabis grower, a cannabis cultivation certificate can help you land an entry-level cultivation tech job.
+For example, if you’re on the path to becoming a cannabis grower, a cannabis cultivation certificate can help you land an entry-level cultivation tech job.
 Finding candidates with cannabis education is rare, so you’ll likely stick out in the best way possible with a certificate.

 10 Skills to Put on Your Cannabis Resume

 If you’re stuck on what skills to put on your resume, check out these examples:

 - Strong communication skills